thien/AISearch/paper.md

 |  Genetic (i) | 28 | 72 | 2092 | 4243 | 1857 | 2289 | 35412 | 91341 | 44998 | 745530 | 151313 |
 |  Annealing (m) | 28 | 56 | 1521 | 2972 | 1536 | 1343 | 16945 | 34237 | 26399 | 4310 | 70565 |
 |  Genetic (m) | 28 | 56 | 1444 | 2676 | 1568 | 1545 | 18588 | 38899 | 22737 | 189123 | 57260 |

+I have found that the nearest neighbour approach has dramatically affected the genetic's performance in the 180 Cities tourfile.

 |  Tours | Test | 12 | 17 | 21 | 26 | 42 | 48 | 58 | 175 | 180 | 535 |
 |  ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |